kabircse/Design-Principle-Pattern/DesignPattern/README.md

           a.
 Abstract Factory: Abstract Factory is a creational design pattern which provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 	      // ~ is a creational design pattern which creates factory method.
           b.
-Factory: Factory method is a creational design pattern which provide an interface for creating an object but let subclasses decide which class to instantiate.
+Factory: Factory method is a creational design pattern which provides an interface for creating an object but let the subclasses decide which class to instantiate.
-	     // ~ is a creational design pattern which creates another classes.
+	     // ~ is a creational design pattern which creates another object.
+Also known as Virtual Constructor.
           c.
 Builder: Builder is a creational design pattern which separates the construction of a complex object from its representation so that the same construction process can create different representations.
           d.
 Lazy Initialization: